Griff wins NME Radar Award at the BandLab NME Awards 2022

 Griff has picked up the NME Radar Award at the BandLab NME Awards 2022.

-The award was presented by Griff’s ‘Head On Fire’ collaborator Sigrid, who said “I’ve got one more thing for you” before running to retrieve the trophy after the pair’s performance.
+The award was presented by Griff’s ‘Head On Fire’ collaborator Sigrid, who stopped Griff after the pair’s performance on the night, declaring: “I’ve got one more thing for you” before running to retrieve the trophy.

 “I count it as a privilege that every day I get to do this,” Griff said upon receiving the award.